joytsay/livenessDetection/README.md

 # Liveness Detection

-* This code trains and implements liveness detection with video from the [pyimagesearch blog](https://www.pyimagesearch.com/2019/03/11/liveness-detection-with-opencv)
+* This code trains and implements via video from the [pyimagesearch liveness detection blog](https://www.pyimagesearch.com/2019/03/11/liveness-detection-with-opencv)

 * We modified the blog's original shallow CNN model to Resnet50 that can achieve better accuracy